ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 > [!CAUTION]
-> This repo is a toy/conceptual  experiment to have a minimal monorepo having the extended Babel parser and the plugin(s) for testing and publishing.
-It is work in progress.
+> This repo is a minimal monorepo that can be used as a template for someone
+> having to extended the Babel parser (v7) and adding plugin(s).
+> It automates testing and publishing.
+> It is work in progress.
 > - **Main repo**: https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl (with packages)
 > - **Secondary repo**: https://github.com/ULL-ESIT-PL/parser-left-side-crguezl